Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 Refer to [Mining](../mine-stake/mine/running-mining-node.md) for more information about running a mining node.

 ### 25. **Node**
-In the context of blockchain, a node is a computer that participates in the blockchain network.
-Each node keeps a copy of the entire blockchain and follows the rules of the network.
-In the Conflux network, nodes participate in the consensus mechanism, validate transactions, and maintain the network's security and decentralization.
+In the context of blockchain, a node is a server that participates in the blockchain network.
+Each node keeps a copy of the blockchain in some way (depending on its type) and follows the rules of the network.
+Nodes validate transactions, maintaining the network's security and decentralization.

 Refer to [Run a Node](../run-a-node/node-requirements.md) section for more information about running nodes.